Online entries are now closed, If you still wish to enter please contact Liz Stokes (Cattle and Sheep entry steward) Tel: 07749 861086

 3) It is the responsibility of the exhibitor to provide all handling equipment, and for the fitness and training of the handler.

-4) All bulls must be attended at all times whilst the show is open to the public.
+4) Bulls must be attended at all times whilst the show is open to the public.

 5) All cattle must be secured to the satisfaction of the stewards who shall have the power to exclude from the showground an unruly animal.
 Animals with a previous record of unruly behaviour should not be brought onto the showground.

 15. All electrical equipment must be PAT tested.
-No cables must be left unrolled causing a fire hazard.
+All cables must be unrolled before use.

-16. All stock must be attended to at all times, including overnight.
+16. Stock must be attended to at all times, including overnight.